The three crumbling pillars of network security

 Most VAM systems sold today are now at 95% accuracy, which is a lot better than the early days.
 That still means one false positive for every 20 reported issues.
 And that is still enough to get the monthly VAM report relegated to the shred pile.

-VAM has grown up and at the same time federal and industrial network security standards are pushing for VAM as a component of constant monitoring.
-Our solution, AVDS has become a simple to install, easy to operate, complete solution that incorporates web application scanning and database scanning with the traditional network scanning duties.
-It assigns asset value and vulnerability severity and so gives admins an accurate idea of what MUST be done, what should be done and what might be done in the future to secure the network.
+VAM has grown up and at the same time federal and industrial network security standards are pushing for it as a component of constant monitoring.
+Our own solution, beSECURE, the Automated Vulnerability Detection System, has become a simple to install, easy to operate, complete tool that incorporates web application scanning and database scanning with the traditional network scanning duties.
+It assigns asset value and vulnerability severity and so gives admins an accurate idea of what MUST be done, what should be done and what might be done in the future if budget allows.
 And it does this with accuracy unmatched in the industry.

 beSECURE accuracy means you can be certain that if a report says the network has a high risk on a high value asset, it actually DOES exist.
-You can also know, without a doubt, that when you are handling the risks discovered by AVDS you are doing the best job possible to protect your network.
+You can also know, without a doubt, that when you are handling the risks discovered by beSECURE you are doing the best job possible to protect your network security.

 beSECURE maps all the network assets (including servers, operating systems, network infrastructure, workstations, applications, phones, printers etc.) and prioritizes them based on their importance/criticality.
 A web or database server will be regarded as more critical than a printer server.
 It then examines each item on the network, and lists the vulnerabilities discovered.
-Each is assigned a severity rating based on an internationally agreed upon set of guidelines.
-AVDS combines the importance level of the asset and the vulnerability risk level, to produce an accurate mitigation strategy.
+Each is assigned a severity rating based on an internationally agreed upon set of guidelines (CVE). beSECURE combines the importance level of the asset and the vulnerability risk level to produce an accurate mitigation strategy.

 VAM as your next step in network security?